matloff/dsld/README.md

 </table>

-Here we will take a quick tour of a subset of dsld features, using data **svcensus** that is included in the package.
+We will take a quick tour of a subset of dsld features, using the **svcensus** data included in the package.

 ### The data

 The **svcensus** dataset consists of recorded income from 6 different engineering occupations.
-We will use only a few features, to keep things simple:
+It consists of the columns 'age', 'education level', 'occupation','wage income', 'weeks worked', 'gender'.

 ```R
 > data(svcensus)